 If you look at your own finger nails, you’ll see a pink part and that’s the quick in people AND in dogs.
 If cut, the blood vessels can hurt and will often start bleeding.
 It’s essential that you have plenty of light so you avoid doing this.
 Only cut small pieces of nail at a time while moving the clipper in a parallel motion to help prevent accidentally cutting the quick.
 Take extra precautions if his nails are black as it will be much harder to find the quick.

-Tips for safely cutting and trimming your pet’s nails:
+Tips for safely cutting and trimming a Pomeranian’s nails:

 Keep calm.
 Both you and your dog should remain calm because he’ll sense how you feel and will respond the same way.
 Start by gently rubbing his paws and giving him a tummy rub.
 Light and weather.
 Always have plenty of light when you clip your dog’s nails so you can get a clear view of what you’re doing.
 If possible, do it outside so he has extra room to relax.